 The Notary may repeat the notarization of the original signed document as of the date of execution provided the Notary receives such original signed document together with the electronically notarized copy within thirty days after the date of execution.

 Pullano & Farrow is prioritizing our efforts to assist nurses, doctors, and other first responders on the front line.
 We understand that many of these individuals are focused on taking care of their respective communities, and we want to give back to these brave men and women.
 Pullano & Farrow pledges to complete the personal estate planning documents for those that are fighting this pandemic head-on, within a week from the initial meeting so that they have one less thing to worry about.
 If you, or someone you know, has an urgent need to get these documents in place, please contact any of the Rochester attorneys at the Law Offices of Pullano & Farrow, at (585) 730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. ©2020 Law Offices of Pullano & Farrow PLLC